bvisonl/redis-seer/README.md

 Some parameters that may need explanation:

 * **port:** Port on which `RedisSeer` will listen for requests.

+* **master:** The master server to set initially.
+If failover is enabled then this is not required as the boot process will ask the servers which one is the master.

 * **readSlaveOnly:** This will avoid sending commands such as `GET` to the current master.